laduplessis/likelihoodsurface/README.md

 # BEAST2 likelihood surface

-Evaluate pre-specified points on the likelihood surface
+Evaluate pre-specified points on the likelihood surface.
+Good for investigating smoothness/roughness of a model's likelihood surface, parameter correlations and numerical errors (underflow/overflow)

 - As with MCMC the state specifies all the parameters that are to be modified